DETAILED ACTION

 Ochiai is silent with respect to specific flame retardants which may be used in the polyolefin resin foam sheets.
 However, Yamanaka teaches the concept of utilizing phosphorus spiro compounds as flame retardants in polyolefin resin compositions [0012] – [0014].
 Ochiai and Yamanaka are analogous art as they are from the same field of endeavor, namely polyolefin resin compositions.
 Before the effective filing date of the instantly claimed invention, it would have been obvious to a person of ordinary skill in the art to select a phosphorus spiro compound as taught by Yamanaka as the only flame retardant in the polyolefin resin foam sheet of Ochiai.
 The motivation would have been that Yamanaka shows that phosphorus spiro compounds are known in the art to be suitable phosphorus-based flame retardants for use in polyolefin resin compositions.
 Moreover, these phosphorus spiro flame retardants are described by Yamanaka to have high flame retardancy and satisfactory physical properties with no associated decrease in heat resistance ([0003] and [0015]).

-Ochiai is silent with respect to the foam’s ability to satisfy at least one of the instantly claimed conditions (1) and (2).
-However, Ochiai, when modified with in the manner above, teaches a product prepared from all of the claimed ingredients in the claimed amounts by a substantially similar process.
+Ochiai is further silent with respect to the foam’s ability to satisfy at least one of the instantly claimed conditions (1) and (2).
+However, Ochiai, when modified in the manner proposed, teaches a product prepared from all of the claimed ingredients in the claimed amounts by a substantially similar process.
 The claimed effects and physical properties, i.e. a polyolefin resin foam sheet satisfying conditions (1) and/or (2), would then implicitly be achieved in a product prepared from all of the claimed ingredients in the claimed amounts by a substantially similar process.
 See In Re Spada, 911, F.2d 705, 709, 15 USPQ2d 1655, 1658 (Fed.
 Cir.
 1990) and MPEP 2111.01 (I)(II).
 If it is applicant’s position that this would not be the case: (1) evidence would need to be provided to support the applicant’s position and (2) it would be the Office’s position that the application contains inadequate disclosure as to how to obtain the claimed properties in a product prepared from all of the claimed ingredients in the claimed amounts by a substantially similar process.

 Response to Arguments